Federated Multi-Armed Bandits Under Byzantine Attacks: Fed-MoM-UCB Algorithm

-Since the local updates are mean arm outcomes, the resulting estimator is a median-of-means-of-means (MoMoM) estimator.
-Finally, the server uses $\overline{\bs{U}}(p)$ to eliminate the suboptimal arms in ${\mathcal{A}}_p$ to update the active arm set for the next phase as,
+Since the local updates are mean arm outcomes, the resulting estimator is a {\em median-of-means-of-means} (MoMoM) estimator.
+We will prove that $\overline{U}_k(p)$ is a sufficiently accurate estimate of $\mu_k$ when at least half of the groups consist of only honest clients.
+Fig.~\ref{fig:algsch} provides an example where the Byzantine clients perform outlier attacks, which are discarded thanks to the grouping strategy.

+While increasing the number of groups offer protection against Byzantine clients, we also want each group to contain as many clients as possible to decrease the effect of the model noise on the estimates.
+To control the number of groups $G$, we introduce the following generic mapping as in \cite{lafourge}. \begin{defn} Let $\alpha : [0 , 1/2] \rightarrow [0,1]$ be a mapping such that $\forall \lambda \in [0, 1/2),~ 2 \lambda < \alpha(\lambda) < 1$.
+Table~\ref{tab:tau} lists examples of $\alpha$. \end{defn}